 PRG is in dialogue with suppliers and factories on how the production has an impact on people and the environment.
 This is always a topic in supplier meetings and visits with the suppliers and factories.
-Over the past years there have been limited physical visits due to restrictions.

-We encourage suppliers and factories to improve any areas related to these topics and we have, by introducing environmental certifications like the Nordic Swan Ecolabel and GOTS, improved and assured that production is set up to reduce the social and environmental impact.
+We encourage suppliers and factories to improve any areas related to these topics.
 In social audits we encourage the factory to let the auditors perform interviews with the workers as part of the social audit.

-The Director of Product Assortment and Sustainability oversees the ongoing due diligence process, ensuring consistent performance monitoring.
+The Director of Product Assortment oversees the ongoing due diligence process, ensuring consistent performance monitoring.
 This continuous evaluation of our practices is crucial for identifying and addressing risks swiftly.
 A formal assessment is conducted annually and reported directly to the leadergroup and Board of Directors, maintaining transparency and accountability within our operations.